tkchafin/resistnet/README.md

 # autoStreamTree
-Automated pipeline for examining patterns of genetic differentiation in stream networks
+Automated pipeline for examining patterns of genetic differentiation in stream networks from single-gene, multi-gene, or SNP datasets.

 --In progress--